COHHIO/ryha/inst/app/www/welcome_text.md

   </p>
 </div>

-As part of ODH’s youth homelessness grant program, COHHIO was contracted to assist the department in program development using data-driven approaches.
+As part of ODH's youth homelessness grant program, COHHIO was contracted to assist the department in program development using data-driven approaches.
 COHHIO supported the department in establishing data collection requirements and providing technical assistance to sub-recipients to standardize data collection across the program.
 This was best accomplished using the Housing and Urban Development (HUD)-required Homeless Management Information System (HMIS).

 In 2022, COHHIO entered into a contract with [Ketchbrook Analytics](https://www.ketchbrookanalytics.com) to assist by analyzing large volumes of data from sub-grantees and quantifying trends across data sets.